Asor-Development/Appian/Notes/Automation/RPA/RoboticTasks.md

-# Robotic Task
+# Robotic Task Design Object
-2. **Create A Robotic Task:** will tell the robot what work to complete
+- a robot must be configured and online
-    - Create a Robotic Task Design Object
+- will tell the robot what work to complete
 - Configure robotic task actions, screen consist of four tabs:
     - **Edit:** to design the robotic task by dragging and dropping components from the Palette on the left to one of the sections in the middle of the screen
         - use robotic task variables to pass data between actions and other design objects
         - Setup, Main and Clean up are the default sections
     - **General Information:**
     - **Run-Time Settings:**
     - **Technical Information:**

 ### Edit Tab
 - **Robotic task execution:**